iefserge/moltenc.dev/index.md

 # __Molten C__ -- evolved C programming language

-Molten C is a project to create an improved version of C, exploring an alternative data-oriented evolution path for C. The goal is to preserve an essence and "spirit" of C, and seamlessly interoperate with C libraries of any complexity, including the C standard library.
+__Molten C__ is a data-oriented programming language built to improve upon the C language, exploring another alternative evolution path for C. The guiding priciples are:

+* __The "Spirit" of C__: as much as possible, preserve the C language and its underlying principles.
+Unless it's a significant improvement, any differences between the C and Molten C should be minimized.
+At the same time this is an opportunity to introduce source breaking changes which would never be accepted in C.
+* __Data Oriented Design__: embrace the natural flow of data transformed from inputs into outputs, instead of modeling the world as interconnected entities (objects).
+* __Existing Libraries__: seamlessly interoperate with C libraries of any complexity, including C standard library.
+No "bindings" or code rewrites should be necessary.
+Although, language is not a source code superset of C, it should be possible to transparently import and use any C libraries.

 #### Factorial